BiLSTM-CNN-CRF for Sequence Labeling: A Tutorial

 return score, tag_seqpythonModel Details#

-CNN model for generating character embeddings#
+CNN for character embeddings#

-self.char_cnn3 = nn.Conv2d(in_channels=1, out_channels=self.out_channels, kernel_size=(3, char_embedding_dim), padding=(2,0))pythonLSTM model that generates tags for the given sequence#
+self.char_cnn3 = nn.Conv2d(in_channels=1, out_channels=self.out_channels, kernel_size=(3, char_embedding_dim), padding=(2,0))pythonBiLSTM for tag generation#

-self.lstm = nn.LSTM(embedding_dim+self.out_channels, hidden_dim, bidirectional=True)pythonMain Model Implementation#
+self.lstm = nn.LSTM(embedding_dim+self.out_channels, hidden_dim, bidirectional=True)pythonMain model#

 if self.char_mode == 'LSTM':